Ultimate Guide to Best Practices for Recovering Data from a Failed NAS Promise Vess 1840i RAID

 Yes, there is a possibility of data loss during the process of upgrading or updating the firmware of a NAS device like the Promise Vess 1840i.
 While firmware updates are typically designed to be non-destructive and preserve data, there can be unforeseen issues or errors that may result in data loss.
 It is always recommended to have a backup of your data before performing any firmware updates or upgrades to minimize the risk of data loss.

-Although NAS Vess 1840i can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess 1840i can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view